sucessonarede/dermaplastica/replit.md

 ## Recent Changes

 ### October 7, 2025
+- **Fixed procedure form validation**: Updated procedure form to only require name, protocol, and price fields.
+Optional numeric fields (mlPrice, minMl, maxMl) can now be left empty without validation errors.
+Created custom Zod schema helper that properly handles empty values while still validating positive numbers when values are provided.
+- **Fixed form reset on dialog close**: Procedure form now properly resets all fields to empty values when the dialog is closed.
+This ensures that after editing a procedure, opening the dialog to add a new one shows completely blank fields.
+- **Replaced mock patient data with real API query**: QuoteBuilder (/protocolo-dermalift) now fetches real patients from the database via /api/patients instead of using hardcoded mock data.
+Patient selection dialog displays actual patient records with proper type safety using the Patient schema.
 - **Fixed QuoteBuilder to use database procedures**: The Protocolo Dermalift page (/protocolo-dermalift) now fetches procedures from the database API instead of using hardcoded data.
 This allows clinic administrators to manage procedures through the /procedures page, and those changes will automatically reflect in the QuoteBuilder.
 The component properly handles decimal-to-string conversion for price fields (price, mlPrice, minMl, maxMl) as returned by Drizzle ORM.
 - **Fixed registration bug**: Corrected user registration flow to properly save the user's name field to the database.
 The backend route was validating the name but not passing it to the createUser function, causing a database constraint violation (500 error).
 - **Reorganized saved quotes**: Moved the saved quotes listing from /protocolo-dermalift to a dedicated page at /apresentacao.
 The QuoteBuilder (Protocolo Dermalift) page now focuses only on creating/editing quotes, while /apresentacao displays all saved quotes with options to view presentations, edit, or delete.